4d-for-ios/4D-Mobile-App-Server-old/README.md

 ## Installing

-Add this component to your "Components" database folder
+Add this component to your "Components" database folder and you are ready.

-On Unix system open a terminal.
+First on mac or linux system open a terminal.

 ### Using latest release

-Download the latest release and put  it into the `Components/` folder
+Download the latest release and put it into the `Components/` folder.

-On mac or linux system you could do it using this command line
+On mac or linux system you could do it using this command line:

 ```bash
 mkdir -p "Components" && curl -L https://github.com/4d-for-ios/4D-Mobile-App-Server/releases/latest/download/4D.Mobile.App.Server.4DZ --output "Components/4D Mobile App Server.4dz"